Chiavari railway station: Features

 The passenger building is a masonry structure on two levels, of which only the ground floor is open to the public.
-The architecture of the building is original and hard to find at Italian railway stations: it is composed of two buildings joined together by a gallery in which there are many amenities for travelers.
+The architecture of the building is original and hard to find at Italian railway stations: it is composed of two buildings joined by a gallery in which there are many amenities for travelers.

 The station once had a goods yard with an adjoining goods shed.
 However, the goods yard has since been dismantled and replaced by a parking lot for FS employees, and the warehouse has been converted to storage.
 The architecture of the former warehouse is very similar to that of other Italian railway stations.

 There are additional buildings, either on one or two levels, housing the RFI technical departments.
 The architecture of these buildings is very similar to the two bodies that make up the passenger building.
 The layout of all the buildings is rectangular.

 The station yard has three tracks dedicated to passenger service.
 In detail: